 How can we tell?
 According to The Action Network’s public betting data, just 47% of spread tickets have taken the Fighting Irish.

 But those wagers are accounting for 57% of actual dollars bet on this game.
 This information tells us that the larger wagers are backing the Irish.

 >> Check out Sports Insights’ Bet Signals to track sharp action for college football’s entire Week 5 slate.

 Not only are bigger bets taking Notre Dame, but respected bettors are on that side, as well.
-According to Sports Insights’ Bet Signals — which track line movement caused by professional betting action — sharps steamed Notre Dame at CRIS.
+According to Sports Insights’ Bet Signals — which track line movement caused by professional betting action — sharps steamed Notre Dame.